vasanthfeb13/stock-analyzer/README.md

 - Follow us for updates

 ---
-Made with ❤️ by Stock Analyzer Team
+Made with ❤️ by VASANTHADITHYA.M